angrybacon/doomsday-wiki/markdown/articles/2022/01/22/zero-respect.md

 guide as it's a very good exercise to go through.
 Even if you do disregard it afterwards.

-As always if you want even more content please check out our [resources](/appendices/resources) page which includes a list of community streamers.

-If you would like to submit any content to the Wiki then please contact AngryBacon in the [Doomsday Discord](https://discord.gg/vajvFXt) or contact Doishy on the Discord if you wish to discuss anything mentioned in the article further.

 Until next time.

 May you not get bored with all this siding.